Connecting Qualtrics to Tufts Systems

 Adding a Tufts Login Screen

-- On the left side, under the Survey menu, click the Survey Flow icon.
+- On the left side of the survey screen, click the Survey Flow icon.

-- Under the Default Question Block (which represents all of the questions in your survey), click Add a New Element Here.
+- Under Survey Flow, underneath the first Question Block bar, click Add a New Element Here.

 - By default, all users will see the survey questions - even if they don't successfully authenticate.
 To show questions only to Tufts authenticated respondents, move all question blocks to be indented underneath the Authenticator.